valencik/mastersAPSC/documents/thesis/thesis.md

 Table: Centroid data points for 6 cluster K-Means on initial data {#tbl:thirds-6clusters}

-The first cluster presented in Table @tbl:thirds-6clusters represent authors who have had longer careers, published with fewer coauthors, and published a relatively normal amount of NSR entries, mostly in the middle of their careers.
+The first cluster presented in Table @tbl:thirds-6clusters represents authors who have had longer careers, published with fewer coauthors, and published a relatively normal amount of NSR entries, mostly in the middle of their careers.
-The second cluster of authors had similar length careers but published with more coauthors and many more entries in total.
+The second cluster of authors had similar length careers and published with more coauthors and contributed many more entries in total.
-These are the most prolific cluster of authors, and represents a small group of people, with only 564 members in the cluster.
+These are the most prolific of authors, and represent a small group of people, with only 564 members.
-The authors in the third cluster have had very strong publication amounts in the last third of their careers.
+The authors in the third cluster have high publication numbers in the last third of their careers.
-Most other features of these authors are normal.
+Most other features of these authors are typical.
-The forth and largest cluster are those with few publications over few years mostly in the middle of their careers.
+The fourth and largest cluster are those with few publications over few years mostly in the middle of their careers.
 The fifth cluster of authors have the shortest careers, but publish with the most coauthors on average.
-The sixth and second largest cluster is similar to the forth except these authors had strong early years in their career.
+The sixth and second largest cluster is similar to the fourth except these authors had strong early years in their career, as well.

-Note that there is current no accounting for if a career has ended years ago, or if the author is still actively publishing.
+Note that there is currently no accounting for whether a career has ended years ago, or if the author is still actively publishing.
 Therefore, in this analysis, every author's career either ends naturally on some year, or artificially in 2014 when the data stops.

 ### The Application